FallBackITA27/MKItaliaJSONData/README.md

 # MKItaliaJSONData
 This is a backup of data in JSON format, so that it's accessible for anyone even when the site is down.
 Might not always be up to date.

+The files can be accessed through the https://raw.githubusercontent.com/FallBackITA27/MKItaliaJSONData/main/ URL.
+All the URLs listed below are its subdomains.

 # Documentation
 * [MKW Documentation](#mkw)
     * [Raw Data](#mkw-raw)